-2. Use pegs for storing dog leads
+8. Use pegs for storing dog leads

 The search for dog leads, balls and poop bags can be a frustrating one if you've been volunteered for the early-morning walk.
 Wicker baskets are a stylish hallway storage idea that promises to make your life easier.
 Hung from a spare coat hook or cool peg rail let's them be on display and very much ready for all doggo walks.
 We love this set of Natural White Artisan Baskets (opens in new tab) from Cox & Cox.
 Alternatively a peg board is another trendy option if space permits.

 Console tables are a smart and stylish hallway storage idea, creating an understated focal point that also serves a practical purpose.
 Opting for a design with different compartments encourages organisation as different sections can be designated for different purposes, be that storing letters, address books, umbrellas or other daily essentials.

-4. Prop a ladder shelf against the wall if you have a narrow hallway
+10. Prop a ladder shelf against the wall if you have a narrow hallway

 If you like the idea of a console table but your narrow hallway doesn't allow for it, propping a rustic-looking ladder shelf against the wall is a great alternative.